You’re part of a select group of students from around the world who are admitted to Drake!

 Elective: A course which is not a requirement, but is taken for pleasure or curiosity.

-Full-time: (for BCIS purposes) To be a full-time student you must enroll in one of the following: a full-time ESL program; a minimum of 12 undergraduate credits, 12 PharmD credits or 12 law credits; a minimum of 9 graduate credits.
+Full-time: To be a full-time student you must enroll in one of the following: a full-time ESL program (18 clock hours per week); a minimum of 12 undergraduate credits; a minimum of 9 graduate credits (unless otherwise communicated by the International Student Advisor; a minimum of 6 doctorate credits in SOE.
 ALL STUDENTS ON F-1 VISAS MUST BE FULL-TIME STUDENTS.

 General Education: Courses required for a degree which encourage the development of a background in a wide variety of subjects so students share a common base of knowledge with others.
 Examples: humanities, social science, or natural science courses.